 Future Plans and Wish List

 Finally, what the Wilson Historical Museum accomplishes is a direct function of the interests of its volunteers and patrons.
-If you have interest in some facet of the history of Wilson and/or the surrounding communities, we would enjoy visiting with you to see if there is a mutual interest in working together to enhance the preservation of the history of this part of Oklahoma.
+If you have interest in some facet of the history of Wilson and/or the surrounding communities, we encourage you to contact us to see if there is a mutual interest in preserving the history of this part of Oklahoma.